Go (programming language): Syntax

 Go's syntax includes changes from C aimed at keeping code concise and readable.
 A combined declaration/initialization operator was introduced that allows the programmer to write i := 3 or s := "Hello, world!", without specifying the types of variables used.
-This contrasts with C's int i = 3; and const char *s = "Hello, world!";.
+This contrasts with C's int i = 3; and const char s[] = "Hello, world!"; (though since C23 type inference has been supported using auto, like C++).
+Go also removes the requirement to use parentheses in if statement conditions.

 Semicolons still terminate statements; but are implicit when the end of a line occurs.

 Methods may return multiple values, and returning a result, err pair is the conventional way a method indicates an error to its caller in Go.
 Go adds literal syntaxes for initializing struct parameters by name and for initializing maps and slices.
 As an alternative to C's three-statement for loop, Go's range expressions allow concise iteration over arrays, slices, strings, maps, and channels.

+Keywords

+Go contains the following keywords, of which there are 25: